-Fall Creek Reservoir is the first regular US Army Corps of Engineers (USACE) reservoir flushing initiative.
-The Portland District (NWP) will collaborate with the US Geological Survey (USGS) to monitor the flushing event and will apply the HEC model, applying new features in HEC-RAS to evaluate Total Maximum Daily Loads (TMDLs) and automate operational alternatives.
+Fall Creek Reservoir is the first regular USACE reservoir flushing initiative.
+NWP will collaborate with USGS to monitor the flushing event and with HEC to model it, applying new features in HEC-RAS to evaluate TMDLs and automate operational alternatives.
 The initiative will inform future flushing events for this reservoir, larger reservoirs in the region, and will help develop the case for passive reservoir sediment management initiatives corps wide, and tools available to manage downstream effects.